-- 1. Every year, visit 10% of all fishmongers, markets and restaurant outlets that offer SEG or ESF labelled products and inspect how the products are labelled and advertised.
-Visited outlets shall rotate from year to year; - 2.
-Every year, check SEG and ESF labelled products in a quantity that makes up 10% of all labelled products and request the chain of custody certificates of companies in the respective supply chain with the aim of identifying the origin of the product; - 3.
-Investigate any reports SEG receives in relation to potentially fraudulent products. - 4.
+- 1. Every year, via its CAB, audit 25% of all fishmongers, markets and restaurant outlets that offer SEG or ESF labelled products and inspect how the products are labelled and advertised.
+Visited outlets shall rotate from year to year, - 2.
+Every year, via its CAB, audit the SEG or ESF labelled products of 25% of SEG certified client and check the traceability in the supply chain to identify the origin of the product, - 3.
+Investigate any reports SEG receives in relation to potentially fraudulent products, - 4.
 Where labels, claims or origins are faulty or cannot be identified, SEG will take action to stop or correct the situation, for example requesting packaging to be corrected and reprinted or requesting an unscheduled audit.
-SEG may draw on the support of Compliance Assessment Bodies in carrying out investigations.
+SEG may draw on the support of Conformity Assessment Bodies in carrying out investigations.